shinhugh/spa/README.md

     - `server/app.js` holds the code that implements the server.
 This is the file that should be fed into Node.js.
 This file should not be modified.
     - `server/config.json` holds the configuration for the server-side application.
-Its contents are explained in a separate section.
 This file should be modified.
     - `server/package-lock.json` holds metadata used by NPM.
 This file should not be directly modified.
     - `server/package.json` holds metadata used by NPM.
 This file should not be